Los Altos High School (Los Altos, California): History

 Los Altos High School was established in 1954 on the site of an orchard.
 Initially, Los Altos High School served the mostly white, middle to upper class populations of Los Altos and Los Altos Hills.
 During 1981 redistricting efforts, the district closed its oldest high school, Mountain View High School, which was located on Castro Street in downtown Mountain View.
 Awalt High School was then renamed Mountain View High School, while Los Altos High School replaced its Knight mascot with the Eagle mascot from the old Mountain View High School.
 The district reaches from Los Altos through Mountain View to San Francisco Bay in the north.
 Both schools are located near the city border of Los Altos and Mountain View, and each has a considerable amount of the "other" city in its attendance area.

 During the El Niño storms of 1998, a tornado ripped through the Theater area of the school.
 The tornado touched down at 5:05PM on May 4, 1998, near the intersection of El Monte Road and Almond Avenue.
 It was rated F1 on the Fujita Scale, and was one of two that touched down in the area.
-The tornado uprooted trees, picked up dumpsters, damaged the tennis court fences, and destroyed the baseball diamond dugout.
+It uprooted trees, picked up dumpsters, damaged the tennis court fences, and destroyed the baseball diamond dugout.
 Damages were estimated at $25,000.